 SharePoint is present in 80% of the Fortune 100; and plays a prominent intranet role in about 70% of knowledge worker intranets (either powering the main intranet portal, or delivering associated collaboration sites and/or document repositories).
 This in spite of its history.

-There are a lot of reasons to buy into or upgrade to SharePoint 2013 or 2016: the latest iteration of Microsoft’s portal-web development platform represents a massive, multi-million dollar upgrade on the previous version of SharePoint (a version that was typically oversold given its underwhelming if not frustrating performance and lack of execution).
-SharePoint 2013 is a massive upgrade to 2010: noticeable improvements to social computing (social networking via My Sites), mobile computing (responsive design with "modern" pages and a dedicated mobile app), better Office integration, cloud integration, search and more.
+There are a lot of reasons to buy into or upgrade to SharePoint 2016 or 2019: the latest iteration of Microsoft’s portal-web development platform represents a massive, multi-million dollar upgrade on the previous versions of SharePoint (a version that was typically oversold given its underwhelming if not frustrating performance and lack of execution).
+SharePoint 2019 is a massive upgrade from 2013: noticeable improvements to social computing (social networking via Delve and Teams), mobile computing (responsive design with "modern" pages and a dedicated mobile app), better Office integration, cloud and hybrid integration, search and more.

 But it’s not all good news, and it’s not a solution that fits every organization.

-Here at Prescient Digital Media, we upgraded move to SharePoint Online in Office 365 (which is nearly at feature and function parity with SharePoint 2016, and in some cases, more rich).
-Though some problems persist, the bugs and challenges are not as persistent as 2010.
+Here at Prescient Digital Media, we upgraded move to SharePoint Online in Office 365 (which is nearly at feature and function parity with SharePoint 2019, and in some cases, more rich).
+Though some problems persist, the bugs and challenges are not as persistent as 2010 and 2013.
 There are some obvious improvements (pros) and some persistent issues (cons):